 Black Mountain Beauty- Local, organic, beauty, and household products with no plastic packaging. (shampoo bars, sunscreen, tooth powder, cleaning supplies, and more!)

 LAUNDRY DETERGENT - There are many alternatives to laundry detergent in plastic bottles.
 However, we have learned that many of the alternatives (like eco-pods and laundry sheets) contain polyvinyl alcohol film (PVOH), a type of plastic.
-Here is
+There is some disagreement about how harmful PVOH is in small amounts, but if you want to completely avoid plastic and/or the potential of shedding microplastics, use laundry detergent powders, such as

-- Wash your clothes only when needed (if it’s just a stain, it can likely be rubbed out with water/soap, rather than fully washed)
+ADDITIONAL TIPS - Wash your clothes only when needed (if it’s just a stain, it can likely be rubbed out with water/soap, rather than fully washed)

-- Limit washing clothes that do not touch your body (jackets), and reuse clothes that are only “slightly dirty.”
+- Limit washing clothes that do not touch your body (jackets), and reuse clothes that are only slightly dirty.

 - Wash in cold water to reduce overall energy consumption.